PacificBiosciences/ccs/doc/ConsensusCore2-DesignAndImplementation/index.rst

 or from the delete state is sufficiently low---which is in no way guaranteed by the HMM or its training---then, these paths to the right will seem locally favorable---the penalty is not felt until the emissions must be made later.
-The greedy "on the fly" banding procedure thus may
+That is, even for a perfect sequence- template match alignment (alignment on the diagonal), locally the alignment is always biased towards deletions.
+The greedy "on the fly" banding procedure thus may become too liberal and become too slow in practice to be of any value.

 This problem presents itself as excessively wide bands, spanning from near the diagonal to the path 1->2.